 Click on any of the pictures below to go to our research:

 The complete Quinoa Genome Sequence assembly can be found in Phytozome!
-The manuscript describing the assembly is under review!
+The manuscript describing the assembly can be found here.
+Listen to Dr. Jellen discuss publication of the quinoa genome here!

 The complete Amaranth Genome Sequence assembly can be found in Phytozome!
 The manuscript describing the assembly can be found here.